 The recent notification addresses the E-waste Recyclers and informs them of the necessity to register on the CPCB Portal.
 The registrations for the e-waste recyclers are processed through a centralised EPR dedicated portal.
 It is called the E-Waste Management System or the E-Waste EPR Portal.
-The E-waste recyclers can visit the portal on eprewastecpcb.in and submit the details to get registration.
+The E-waste recyclers can visit the portal on E-Waste EPR and submit the details to get registration.
 The Portal for E-Waste Recyclers Registration was not operational but made operational by the Central Pollution Control Board on 25 July 2023.
 From this date the registrations are ongoing and applications are being processed.

 Requirements for Recycler Registration

 The E-Waste Recyclers often deal with hazardous waste too, as some electronic products contain hazardous materials.
-This is why the e-waste recyclers are bound to get the hazardous waste management authorisation under the Hazardous Waste Management Rules of 2016.
+This is why e-waste recyclers are bound to get hazardous waste management authorisation under the Hazardous Waste Management Rules of 2016.
 Apart from the Hazardous Waste Management Authorisation, the e-waste recyclers also need to get the Consent to Operate (CTO) from the State Pollution Control Board.
 The CTO is required for the industries to operate in any state.
-The notification further informs the e-waste recyclers that they must have already procured a CTO, which means the Consent to Operate, from the SPCB and the authorisation under the HWM Rules of 2016.
+The notification further informs the e-waste recyclers that they must have already procured a CTO, which means the Consent to Operate, from the SPCB and the authorization under the HWM Rules of 2016.
 If they have these documents they can proceed with the recycler registration through the online E-Waste EPR Portal of CPCB.

 How to Get E-Waste Recycler Registration with Corpseed?